NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 There are various ways you can put a dollar value to existential risk prevention:

 1. by giving a dollar value to DALYs saved.
 The question you are answering is: how much value (in DALYs, or in "dollars") would saving the world save?
-The answer looks like: amount of people who would live \* dollar value of life / existential risk averted.
+The answer looks like: **amount of people who would live \* dollar value of life / existential risk averted**.
 The "dollar value of life" here will be something pretty high, e.g., 50K-100K per year, or even higher, because a lives are valuable, something we cherish: if I were *forced* to choose between 100K and an additional year of my life, and if I didn't have any cheaper options, I don't know which one I'd go with.
 2. through comparison with near-termist thresholds.
 The question you are answering is: if your willingness to pay is the same as for near-termist interventions, how much should you be willing to pay for existential risk interventions?
-The answer here looks like: amount of people who would live \* about \$5K per life / existential risk averted.
+The answer here looks like: **amount of people who would live \* about \$5K per life / existential risk averted**.
 Here, the value of a life represents the cheapest you can save a counterfactual life.
 This question might help you prioritize between longtermist and near-termist interventions.
 3. through thinking about what your willingness to pay should be.
 The question here is: if I deploy my dollars as far as they can go to reduce existential risk, what is the cost effectiveness?
-The answer looks like dollars spent at the best interventions your (marginal) dollars can buy per unit of existential risk averted.
+The answer looks like: *dollars spent at the best interventions your (marginal) dollars can buy / existential risk averted**.
 Here, what matters is how cheap you can buy the cheapest basis point of existential risk prevention.

 For deciding whether to donate to more well-trodden global health and development interventions or to more speculative existential risk interventions, the relevant question to be asking is #2.